 If you work in B2B sales, you'll know how tough prospecting is.
+It needs serious B2B data to be successful.
 Finding time to qualify leads and then piquing their interest is time-consuming, not to mention costly.
-You need to quickly sift through those businesses that are a poor fit or not interested, in order to find leads worth pursuing.
+In B2B sales, you need to quickly sift through those businesses that are a poor fit, in order to find leads worth pursuing.
 And even then, the results can be unpredictable.

-Most reps would rather be doing what they do best, and stick to selling.
+Most B2B reps would rather be doing what they do best, and stick to selling.

-The problem is that without a strong prospecting strategy, selling becomes harder.
-You’ll be wasting your time pitching to poor-fit leads who don’t need your solution, can’t afford it or won’t make profitable customers.
+The problem is that without a strong prospecting strategy using the B2B data, selling becomes harder.
+You’ll be wasting your time pitching to poor-fit leads who don’t need your solution, can’t afford it or present a credit risk.

 This blog takes you through the entire B2B prospecting process, providing eight strategies to make prospecting more effective and efficient.